ZhouLabGenetics/FELIX/README.md

 # FELIX

-**FELIX** (Full-cohort Efficient Local ancestry-Integrated miXed-model framework) is a scalable, local-ancestry-aware GWAS framework for admixed cohorts.
+**FELIX** (Full-cohort Efficient Local ancestry-Integrated miXed-model framework) is a scalable, local-ancestry-aware GWAS framework for biobank cohorts.
 It has two components:

-- **FELIXla** — a compact, streamable storage format that packs phased genotypes with per-haplotype local-ancestry calls, giving single-pass access to ancestry-specific dosages at biobank scale.
+- **FELIXla** — a compact, streamable storage format that packs phased genotypes with per-haplotype local-ancestry calls, giving efficient access to ancestry-specific dosages at biobank scale.
 - **FELIXassoc** — the association module.
 From one null mixed-model fit it tests, at every variant, both a shared-effect (homogeneous) and an